seanredmond/Akrophonobolos/README.md

     Fraction(144029, 4)

 which is the `Fraction` form of 36,007.25 _oboloí_.
-Storing the value as a `Fraction` avoid some issues with floating point math and better approximates how Ancient Greeks did math, since they did not use decimal numbers.
+Storing the value as a `Fraction` avoids some issues with floating point math and better approximates how Ancient Greeks did math, since they did not use decimal numbers.